Skip to main content

 1. Make sure you're logged in the Jira Cloud site you want to install

-2. In the GitGuardian platform, navigate to the Integrations page
+2. In the GitGuardian platform, navigate to the Sources integration page

-3. Click on the Install button on the Jira Cloud card in the Ticketing section Jira Cloud card
+3. Click Install next to Jira Cloud in the Ticketing section Jira Cloud install

-4. Click on the Install button of the Jira Cloud integration page
+4. Click Install on the Jira Cloud integration page

 5. Select the Jira Cloud site you want to add

-6. Click on the Accept button to accept the permissions requested by GitGuardian Jira Cloud permissions
+6. Click Accept to grant the permissions requested by GitGuardian Jira Cloud permissions

 That's it!
 Our GitGuardian app is now automatically invited on all your projects.
 It will now start monitoring all issues of your projects for secrets.